colindembovsky/deployment-lifecycle-actions/README.md

 ### 4. Destroy Environment Workflow

-Use the `extract-deployment-info` action to extract the `ref` and `environment`.
+This workflow uses the `extract-deployment-info` action to extract the `ref` and `environment` that has been deactivated.
 Then perform any applicable cleanup steps.

 ```yml
 name: Destroy Environment